wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 * <strong>Experience Builder</strong> is a drag-and-drop tool to create <strong>prototypes</strong> of the user experience (UX) of the application.
 A prototype is a mock-up of the application's UI, which can be used to gather feedback from end-users and stakeholders.

 * <strong>Service Studio</strong> is the drag-and-drop IDE for creating the application stack: the data model, application logic, UI, business process flows, integrations, and security policies.
-It offers AI-assisted development guides for developers to suggest next steps, auto-fill fields, and search for answers to "how-to" questions and other information -- within the IDE.
+Its <a target="_blank" href="https://www.outsystems.com/glossary/artificial-intelligence-vs-machine-learning/">AIFusion</a> uses machine learning from all customers to suggest next steps, auto-fill fields, and search for answers to "how-to" questions and other information -- within the IDE.

-   The ServiceStudio.app <a target="_blank" href="https://www.outsystems.com/Portal/Trial_Portal">304 MB download</a> for macOS is not available via HomeBrew.
+   The <a target="_blank" href="https://www.outsystems.com/Portal/Trial_Portal">304 MB download</a> for macOS is not available via HomeBrew.
+So you'll have to manually drag the 755 MB ServiceStudio.app into your /Applications folder.

 * <strong>Workflow Builder</strong> is a drag-and-drop tool used by business experts, analysts, and process owners to define the business logic of their application and create <strong>business process flows</strong> which can be evolved in Service Studio.